 While it appears Astoria will lose substantial service, this is actually not the case.
 At present, combined N/W service in Astoria runs approximately every 4 minutes during peak hours.
 With the 60th Street bottleneck eliminated, one service alone could provide such frequency.
-To maximize improvements, in parallel with the N reroute, NYTIP prescribes changes to Queens Boulevard service that will improve service on both the Queens Boulevard and Astoria lines.
+To maximize improvements, NYTIP prescribes changes to Queens Boulevard service in conjunction with the N train reroute that will improve service on both the Queens Boulevard and Astoria lines.

 II.
 Queens Boulevard

-[Fig. 3] Snippet of the NYC Subway map showing the Queens Boulevard trunk (E, F, M, and R lines) and branches.
+[Fig. 3] Snippet of the NYC Subway map showing the Queens Boulevard trunk line and branches.

-The Queens Boulevard (QB) trunk serves three different Manhattan trunk lines and connects to many other lines, making it one of the busiest corridors outside of Manhattan.
+The Queens Boulevard (QB) trunk line serves three distinct Manhattan trunk lines and connects to many other lines, making it one of the busiest corridors outside of Manhattan.
 It serves 8th Avenue (E train), 6th Avenue (F and M trains), and Broadway (R train).
 E and F trains run express in Queens, with E trains entering Manhattan via 53rd Street and F trains entering Manhattan via 63rd Street.
 M and R trains run local, with M trains entering Manhattan via 53rd Street and R trains entering Manhattan via 60th Street.
-The current pattern poses several conflicts:
+This pattern poses several conflicts:

 - The E express and M local merge near Queens Plaza.

-- The F express splits from the E west of 36th Street station to serve the 63rd Street line; this switch induces delays on the QB express.
+- The F express diverges west of 36th Street station to serve the 63rd Street line; this switch induces delays on the QB express.

 - Forest Hills – 71st Avenue, due to its nature as a relay terminal for the M and R trains, induces delays on the QB local.